AstraZeneca/PerfCam-Dataset/README.md

 ### 3D Reconstruction
 [Dataset Generated From PerfCam's Robotic Camera](experiments/az_kul_small_line/3d_reconstruction/by_perfcam/)

-Note: Some sections of certain images have been blurred for compliance reasons.
+Note: Color frames had been removed from the dataset for compliance reasons and only depth images available.

 ### Experiment at AZ Kul